awenger/awenger.github.io/_posts/2020-03-01-ubuntu-setup-and-customization.md

+---
+layout: post
+title:  "Ubuntu setup and customization"
+date:   2020-03-01 12:00:00 +0200
+categories: ubuntu
+excerpt: "After installing ubuntu on a new machine my next step is to customize the system for my needs.
+But as this is a very infrequent task, I end up researching and looking up the same things again and again.
+So this time I decided to write down all the steps"
+---

 # Ubuntu setup and customization

 I recently re-installed ubuntu on my laptop, to update to Eoan Ermine and also to get a "fresh" start.
 This is a task that I do quite infrequently.
 So normally when it becomes neccesary, I don't remember any more what kind of customizations I applied the last time.
 So directly after the install I do the few customizations I remember from the previous iteration.
 However the vast majority of configuration happens during the course of the following months: I notice something unpleasant and need to interrupt my current task, to search for a solution for the problem.
 Most of the time I notice that I already had the same problem the year before.
 And also the year before that year...